GiladShoham/graphql-apollo-errors/README.md

 Looking around I found only 2 libraries dealing with errors in graphql and apollo - [graphql-errors](https://github.com/kadirahq/graphql-errors) , [apollo-errors](https://github.com/thebigredgeek/apollo-errors).

-Both libraries are great start, but they are not powerfull enough for my opinion, therefore I decided to write my own error handler.
+Both libraries are great start, but they are not powerful enough for my opinion, therefore I decided to write my own error handler.
 Talking with some friends, I understand I'm not alone with this need, so I created this library as open source.

 ## Usage